lakshmankumar12/languageNotes/go_notes.md

 * We can define methods for any type (basic-types, named-types, slices, maps) We can't however define methods for pointers and interfaces.
 (Pointer methods are treated as methods of the pointed-type itself)
+  * if u have a pointer/actual variable, the compiler will automatically choose the right way to pass to receiver
+  * Methods declared with pointer receivers can only be called by interface type values that contain pointers.
+  * Methods declared with value receivers can be called by interface type values that contain both values and pointers.
 * methods can be defined only in the same package where the type is defined.
 * by convention either declare all methods on type or on pointer.
 Only pointer methods can change the receiver though.